 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.John 16:33 ESV

-As we were beginning worship this morning at church, I was arrested by the beauty and the message of a song I haven't heard or sung for many years.
+As we were beginning worship one morning at church, I was arrested by the beauty and the message of a song I hadn't heard or sung for many years.

 BE YE GLAD

 In these nights of a restless remorse,